avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 If you need to make changes to your music library, just:

 1. Remove the relevant USB storage device from your SonoPlus, connect it to your computer, and make your desired changes
-1. Reinsert the USB device into your SonoPlus and a wait for about thirty seconds for it to be detected and re-shared
+1. Reinsert the USB device into your SonoPlus and a wait a few seconds for it to be detected and shared on the network
 1. Perform a music library reindex, using the Sonos app. (only required if you've actually changed the contents of the device)

 If you remove a USB storage device from your SonoPlus permanently, perform a music library reindex otherwise the music on the removed device will still appear in your Sonos library.